pranotimitra/Kernel-Memory-Leak-Detection-Tests-/README.md

     - multiple_small_leaks_module.ko
     - transient_alloc_module.ko
   - You can return to the root of the repository: cd ..
-- 3.Ensure Your Detector is Ready:
+- 3. Ensure Your Detector is Ready:
   - Make sure your Kernel-Memory-Leak-Detection tool is compiled and its executable is accessible (e.g., in a build/ directory within its own repository).
 You will run this tool in a separate terminal during testing.

   # Running the Test Cases (Demonstration Guide)